mbgu/sqlcsharpconnectioncode/README.md

 Seller and Buyer Information:
 In addition to car details, the system keeps track of both seller and buyer information, ensuring that every transaction is recorded accurately.

-Bulk Car Import:
-A notable feature is the ability to import car data in bulk.
-This feature simplifies the process when several cars are acquired simultaneously.
-The information for each car is added to the database efficiently.

 Image Upload Capability:
 To enhance the quality of car listings, salespeople can upload images of the vehicles.
 This helps potential buyers get a clear view of what's available.